 About Gene

-Gene Koziara is a family medicine physician by training and is semi-retired.
-He is passionate about warbler photography, and has spent considerable time in the field with camera over the last 10 years, primarily working with warblers from the end of March thru late fall.
-Over that time Gene has learned a lot about warbler photography and has made many modifications on his approach to it.
+Gene Koziara is a family medicine physician by training and is now retired.
+His undergraduate degree was in Biology from the University of Michigan, where he graduated with high honors.
+He is passionate about warbler photography, and has spent considerable time in the field with camera over the last 15 plus years, working with warblers from the end of March thru late fall.
+Over that time Gene has learned a lot about warblers, and warbler photography, and has made many modifications to his approach.
 It takes a special skill set, not quickly or easily obtainable, to successfully do warbler photography.
-Gene has photographed all 37 eastern warblers, and most of them also on breeding grounds, from Georgia to several Canadian provinces.
+This is especially so when special compositions are desired.
+Gene has photographed all 37 eastern warblers, and importantly almost all of them on their breeding grounds, from Georgia to several Canadian provinces.
 He knows where to go to find each targeted species, when to go to maximize composition opportunities, and how to locate them by habitat and song.

 Gene has learned over the years that each warbler species has its own peculiarities when working with it, and that there is variability as well from bird to bird within a species.
 This is important when choosing which bird to work with and when.
 This know-how saves much valuable time in the field and can produce some outstanding composition opportunities.